theOtherMichael/HotConsts/README.md

 * If you forget a semicolon (\";\") after a constant assignment, reloading will not only fail for that constant, but the first constant on the following line.
 * If you break a string literal across multiple lines using a backslash (\"\\\") instead of quotes, Hot Constants may incorrectly parse the following line during a reload.
 If that line contains an `HC()` macro, it may be skipped during reload.
+* Character literals containing a space (`' '`) are not parsed correctly, and will not reload.

 Hot Constants was inspired by Tweakable Constants, a concept discussed in [a post on gamedev.net](https://www.gamedev.net/tutorials/programming/general-and-gameplay-programming/tweakable-constants-r2731/) by Joel Davis, who himself learned it from a [lost thread](https://mollyrocket.com/forums/viewtopic.php?p=3355) by Casey Muratori on MollyRocket.com.